-SCE Environmental Impact Management for the Colorado River-Palo Verde 500kV Transmission Line
+SCE Environmental Impact Management for the Colorado River-Palo Verde 500kV TL

-SCE was required to manage and document environmental impacts including biological and cultural resources during reconductoring construction activities along the Colorado River-Palo Verde Transmission Line, located in eastern Riverside County, California near Blythe.
+Southern California Edison (SCE) was required to manage and document environmental impacts, including biological and cultural resources during reconductoring construction activities along the Colorado River Palo Verde Transmission Line, located in eastern Riverside County, CA near Blythe.

 Scope of Work: